 A majority of Seattle's African-born population comes from Ethiopia and Somalia, with Eritrea, Sudan, and neighboring countries represented as well.
 HOAS began to serve this growing community and offer support through this ongoing transition to Seattle and America.

-why do people from Horn of africa countries move to the u.s.?
+Why do people from Horn of Africa countries move to the United States?

 There are various reasons why individuals and families relocate.
 Many from Horn of Africa countries have experienced hardships in their home countries forcing them into refugee camps in other East African countries, or to migrate to the U.S.